Life Events - Military Service Leave

 Life Insurance Plans may be continued at the employee's expense.
 Faculty and

-staff members and dependents who want to continue coverage should contact the
+staff members and dependents who want to continue coverage should call the SSC Contact Center.

 - Long-Term Disability.
 Long-Term Disability coverage is not available